 - We provide feedback for up to three runners-up.

 No restriction to the subject matter or genre — textbooks, cookbooks, guidebooks, memoirs, art books, how-to books, travel books, all books — it’s your index we will be looking at.

 Show us how you creatively overcame challenges, resulting in an outstanding, well-structured, easy-to-navigate, clear and comprehensive guide for all of its users.

-Give us a challenge.
 You have nothing to lose and everything to gain.
 Maybe you’ll get the prize (which won’t happen if you don’t apply).
-And if not, you’re very likely to get expert confidential feedback.
+And even if you don’t win, you’re very likely to receive expert confidential feedback.
 That’s worth a lot.

 This year you can submit indexes published in 2022 and 2023.
 If you are a Canadian citizen or a permanent resident of Canada, this is the time to do it.
 If you are not a Canadian citizen or permanent resident, you may submit an index if you were a member of ISC/SCI at the time you wrote the index.

 See the Ewart-Daveluy Award page for more information.

 The Conference Committee invites your proposals for ISC/SCI Conference 2024.